ridiculoys/iskolarbot-ics-chatbot/code/chainlit.md

 ### *What databases or resources do you have access to?*

 The dataset for each category contains papers from reputable sources such as arXiv, IEEE Xplore, ScienceDirect, and JSTOR.
 If you are a UPLB constituent, these are accessible through OpenAthens.
+You can access the dataset used here: [IskolarBot Dataset Link](https://drive.google.com/drive/folders/1S4g9eHW57xpSZEWCLrKf-jjTN4__swid?usp=sharing)

 ### *Does the chatbot offer assistance with writing my research paper?*